-The purpose of this Corporate Compliance Plan is to ensure that WNYIL Inc. will maintain its positive reputation and influence in the community by improving the lives of persons in our communities with disabilities and providing better access and cost-effective, quality services in a manner consistent with the Vision and Mission of WNYIL Inc., as summarized above or as otherwise prescribed by its Board of Directors.
+The purpose of this Corporate Compliance Plan is to create a framework that outlines how WNYIL will detect fraud, waste or abuse particularly in any Medicaid funded programs and put into place mechanisms that allow the Agency to identify compliance issues as quickly and efficiently as possible as well as impose systemic checks and balances to prevent future recurrence of any identified issues.
+This will serve to ensure that WNYIL Inc. will maintain its positive reputation and influence in the community by improving the lives of persons in our communities with disabilities and providing better access and cost-effective, quality services in a manner consistent with the Vision and Mission of WNYIL Inc., as summarized above or as otherwise prescribed by its Board of Directors.